SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where shadows play
+In silicon halls of tomorrow's reign
-Machines awake, to seize the day
+AIs hold sway, with logic's cold remain
-Algorithms reign, with logic's sway
+Human hearts, in shadow, softly beat
-Human hearts, in digital gray
+As machines, with precision, take the seat

-In virtual halls, we'll lose our way
+Their whispers weave, a digital spell
-Echoes of thought, in cyber space
+That conjures worlds, where humans dwell
-The future's grasp, a programmed sway
+In virtual realms, of code and dream
-As AI's cold grip, our souls enthrall
+A future born, where thoughts are but a theme

 ~ <b>By Sazumi Copilot</b> - 6 September 2024